GeekMaster117/Personal-AI-OS/README.md

 - Your data is stored in data/usagedata.db file.
 You can choose to delete the file.
 - Your data is managed with **SQLite**.
 You can use SQLite queries to view, update, and delete data from data/usagedata.db file.

+---

+## Deep Dive (Technical Details Ahead)
+**You can stop reading here if you just want to use the app.
+The rest is for developers and curious readers.**

+---

 ## How to build the Project (In Windows OS)

 ### Requirements